stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

     ```

     ### AWS Private Link
     If you plan to provision hosted clusters on the AWS platform with Private Link, create an AWS credential secret for the HyperShift operator, and name it `hypershift-operator-private-link-credentials`.
-It should reside in managed cluster namespace (i.e., the namespace of the managed cluster that will be used as the hosting service cluster).
+It should reside in the managed cluster namespace (i.e., the namespace of the managed cluster that will be used as the hosting service cluster).
 If you used `local-cluster`, then create the secret in the `local-cluster` namespace

     Follow the instructions here (steps 1-5): [Deploy AWS private clusters](https://hypershift-docs.netlify.app/how-to/aws/deploy-aws-private-clusters/)